 Exercise Science

 All core requirements for the major and the following courses: BIOL 1108; CHEM 1128Q; CHEM 2241 or 2443; MCB 2000 or 3010; PHYS 1202Q; and 12 related/cognate credits from related coursework from any of the following departments: CHEM, KINS, MCB, NUSC, PNB, PATH, PSYC.
 Other courses may be used to meet this requirement pending advisor and department head approval.
+Students selecting KINS 3098 or 3099 for related/cognate courses, can use up to three credits to satisfy this degree requirement.

 Sports Health

 All core requirements for the major and the following courses: AH 2001; HDFS 1070; KINS 2200, 3212, 3222; NUSC 4250; PSYC 1101, 2400; and 12 related/cognate credits from related coursework from any of the following departments: AH, CHEM, KINS, MCB, NUSC, OPIM, PATH, PNB, PSYC.
 Other courses may be used to meet this requirement pending advisor and department head approval.
+Students selecting KINS 3098 or 3099 for related/cognate courses, can use up to three credits to satisfy this degree requirement.

 Sports Performance

 All core requirements for the major and the following courses: ACCT 2001; HDFS 1070; KINS 3212, 3222; NUSC 2200, 4250; PSYC 1101; and 12 related/cognate credits from related coursework from any of the following departments: AH, CHEM, KINS, MCB, NUSC, OPIM, PATH, PNB, PSYC.
 AH, NUSC, and OPIM are encouraged for this concentration.
 Other courses may be used to meet this requirement pending advisor and department head approval.
+Students selecting KINS 3098 or 3099 for related/cognate courses, can use up to three credits to satisfy this degree requirement.

 Pre-Medical Science

-All core requirements for the major and the following courses: BIOL 1108; CHEM 1128Q; PHYS 1202Q; and the following related requirements: CHEM 2443, 2444, 2445; MCB 2000, 2210, 2400, 2410, and 2610.
+All core requirements for the major and the following courses: BIOL 1108; CHEM 1128Q; PHYS 1202Q; and the following related requirements: CHEM 2443, 2444, 2445; MCB 2000, 2210, 2400 or 2410, and 2610, 4211.
 Please refer to aamc.org and premed.uconn.edu for guidance on pre-medical requirements to include in the Plan of Study.
 Please also contact the departmental pre-med advisor through your major advisor.
 The schedule of courses should be designed with preparation for the MCAT (medical college admissions test) timing in mind for students intending to apply to medical school.

 Exercise Science/Athletic Training 3+2 (B.S./M.S.)